 Quarantime 12: Career Opportunities in the Equine Industry

-Thank you to NCSU Animal Science Professor, Dr. Shannon Pratt-Phillips for providing this very informative presentation.
+Thank you to NC State University Animal Science Professor, Dr. Shannon Pratt-Phillips for providing this very informative presentation.

 Quarantime 13: College Riding Opportunities